JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 Not to mention this is a fairly simple function, only 1 input, no keyword arguments.
 Furthermore, we don't even use all of them all the time.
 The original new code for pulling back `sin` no longer needs the `x`, and it never needed `y` (though `sigmoid` does).
-Having all this extra stuff means that the `pullback_at` function signature is long, and we are putting a bucnh of extra stuff on the tape, using more memory.
+Having all this extra stuff means that the `pullback_at` function signature is long, and we are putting a bunch of extra stuff on the tape, using more memory.
 What if we generalized the idea of the `intermediate` named tuple, and had a struct that just held anything we might want put on the tape.
 ```julia
 struct PullbackMemory{P, S}